-L. Introduction 3
+1. Introduction 2

 2. Third Space Learning Safeguarding Policy Statement 3

 2.1 The purpose and scope of this policy statement 3

 2.2 Legal framework 3

 2.3 Core beliefs 4

-2.4 TSL-specific safeguards 5
+2.4 Al-specific safeguards 5

-2.5 TSL Commitment to best practice safeguarding measures: 6
+2.5 TSL Commitment to best practice safeguarding measures: 7

-Recruitment 6
+a.
+Recruitment 7

-Training 6
+b.
+Training 7

-Accessibility of information 6
+c.
+Accessibility of information 7

+d.
 Making everyone feel comfortable to raise concerns about safeguarding 7

-Commitment to regularly review safeguarding measures, including asking for the views of children and young people e 7
+e.
+Commitment to regularly review safeguarding measures, including asking for views of children and young people the 8

-2.6 Related policies and procedures 7
+2.6 Related policies and procedures 8

-2.7 Definition, signs and symptoms of categories of abuse 8
+2.7 Definition, signs and symptoms of categories of abuse 9

 a.
-Physical Abuse 8
+Physical Abuse 9

 b.
-Neglect 8
+Neglect 9

 c.
-Sexual Abuse 9
+Sexual Abuse 10

 d.
-Emotional abuse 9
+Emotional abuse 10

 e.
-Domestic Abuse 9
+Domestic Abuse 10

 f.
-Bullying and Cyberbullying 10
+Bullying and Cyberbullying 11

 g.
-Other forms of abuse 10
+Other forms of abuse 11

-2.8 Role and responsibilities 11
+2.8 Role and responsibilities 12

-Role and responsibilities of school's Timeslot Supervisor 11
+a.
+Role and responsibilities of school's Timeslot Supervisor 12

-Role and responsibilities of tutors during a session 11
+b.
+Role and responsibilities of the team that train and design our Al Tutor, Skye 13

-TSL Schools Team 12
+c.
+TSL Schools Team 13

-TSL's Designated Safeguarding Officer 12 TSL's Deputy Designated Safeguarding Officer 13 TSL's Senior Lead for safeguarding and child protection 13 All Other TSL Staff 13 2.9 Designated Safeguarding Officer: Contact details 14 3.
-Third Space Learning Safeguarding Procedures 15 Procedure 1: Child is in immediate danger 16 Introduction to procedure 16 Immediate actions 17 Follow up Process 17 Maintenance of records 19 Procedure 2: Children at possible risk of abuse 19 Introduction to procedure for dealing with direct disclosure 19 Recognising and Responding to an indication of child abuse 19 Interacting with the Timeslot Supervisor 19 Reporting/recording the child protection issue 20 Maintenance of records 21 Procedure 3: Dealing with allegations made against an employee / tutor 21 What to do if an allegation is made or information is received 22 Reporting an allegation or concern 24 When to involve the local authority designated officer or team 25 Dealing with a criminal offence 25 Talking to parents about the allegation or concern 26 Talking to the person who is the subject of the allegation 26 Taking disciplinary action 26 Checking other recordings and further risks 28 Keeping a record of the investigation 28 Note on Information sharing, confidentiality and consent 28 Useful contact details 29
+d.
+TSL's Designated Safeguarding Officer 14

+e.
+TSL's Deputy Designated Safeguarding Officer 15

+f.
+TSL's Senior Lead for safeguarding and child protection 15

+g.
+All Other TSL Staff 15

+2.9 Designated Safeguarding Officer: Contact details 15

+3. Third Space Learning Safeguarding Procedures 16

+Procedure 1: Child is in immediate danger 17

+Introduction to procedure 17

+Immediate actions 17

+Follow up Process 18

+Maintenance of records 19

+Procedure 2: Children at possible risk of abuse 19

+Introduction to procedure for dealing with direct disclosure 19

+Recognising an indication of child abuse 19

+Reporting/recording the child protection issue 19

+Maintenance of records 20

+Procedure 3: Dealing with allegations made against an employee / ex-tutor 20

+What to do if an allegation is made or information is received 21

+Reporting an allegation or concern 23

+When to involve the local authority designated officer or team 24

+Dealing with a criminal offence 24

+Talking to parents about the allegation or concern 25

+Talking to the person who is the subject of the allegation 25

+Taking disciplinary action 25

+Checking other recordings and further risks 27

+Keeping a record of the investigation 27

+Note on Information sharing, confidentiality and consent 27

+Useful contact details 28

+4. Updating this policy 29

+Update policy 29

+Updates for 2025/26 29